 9. Sleep Habits

 There appears to be a connection between diabetes and sleeping too little—only five to six hours per night—and sleeping too much—more than eight to nine hours.
 Studies have also confirmed a link between obstructive sleep apnea and diabetes.
-If you’re having trouble sleeping, vist our sleep health center and talk to your provider for further advice.

 10. Gestational Diabetes